hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 ### Example Workflow
 *Description of the major workflow which illustrates all relevant "live programming" features.
 The workflow description should cover all major elements and interactions available.
 Augmented by annotated pictures and screencast.*

-A good example to demonstrate the possible "live programming" features and its limitation is creating a bouncing ball simulation with Java 2D drawing features.
+A good example to demonstrate the possible "live programming" features and its limitations is creating a bouncing ball simulation with Java 2D drawing features.

-1. We start eclipse (in this test case Neon.1a Release (4.6.1))
+1. We start Eclipse (in this test case Neon.1a Release (4.6.1))
 2. We choose from the menu bar "File" > "New" > "Java Project"
 3. We choose a project name, e.g. "BouncingBall" and click "Finish"
 4. In the "Package Explorer" we right-click on our new project "BouncingBall" and choose "New" > "Class".
 In the opening Dialog we enter the name "Main" and select the checkbox "public static void main(String[] args)" and click "Finish"
 5. We add three more classes, but leaving the checkbox for creating a main method unchecked.
 The classes are "Ball", "BallPanel" and "BallDialog"
-6. We select the class "Ball" and add some fields and methods to it by adjusting (in the following, "adjusting" always is writing the code and saving the changes by pressing *Ctrl+s*) the code like this:
+6. We select the class "Ball" and add some fields and methods to it by adjusting (in the following, "adjusting" always is writing the code and saving the changes by pressing *Ctrl+S*) the code like this:
 ```java
 import java.awt.Color;
 import java.awt.Graphics;